E-Bike Programs

 WE-Bike: WSDOT’s Statewide Instant E-Bike Rebate Program: Led by the Washington Department of Transportation, this is the first statewide e-bike rebate program in Washington State!
 Learn more at the WE-Bike website.

-City of Tacoma E-Bike Rebate Pilot Program: The City of Tacoma’s E-Bike Rebate pilot program is focused on overburdened communities highly impacted by air pollution – thanks to grant funding from the Washington State Department of Ecology.
+City of Tacoma E-Bike Rebate Pilot Program: The City of Tacoma’s E-Bike Rebate pilot program focused on overburdened communities highly impacted by air pollution – thanks to grant funding from the Washington State Department of Ecology.

 What is an overburdened community highly impacted by air pollution?